BA (Hons) MA MPhil PhD

 15-17 Tavistock Place

-Before returning to academic work, Natalie did consultant work in nutrition, as well as writing books and presenting on television, including the series 'Food Rebels' for the Community Channel.
+Before returning to academic work, Natalie did consultant work on diet, as well as writing books and presenting on television, including the series 'Food Rebels' for the Community Channel.
 She was the winner of the 2016 LSHTM 3 Minute Thesis competition.

 Her academic background is in anthropology (BA Hons Cambridge, MA Sussex) and public health (MPhil, Cambridge).
-She began her PhD - funded by a college scholarship - in the geography department at Queen Mary, before transferring with Professor Steven Cummins to LSHTM to complete her thesis.
+She began her PhD - funded by a college scholarship - at Queen Mary, before transferring with Professor Steven Cummins to LSHTM to complete her thesis.

-Natalie works on a project funded by The Health Foundation: "Building a new system for the generation and use of public health evidence".
-The role includes data collection and analysis, writing reports and co-writing scientific papers, all with a foundation in complex systems theory, and follows on from another Health Foundation-funded project.
+For two years, Natalie worked on a project funded by The Health Foundation: "Building a new system for the generation and use of public health evidence".
+The role involved promoting complex systems thinking as a useful approach in public health research and policy.

 For her PhD thesis, Natalie examined the food system from a 'complex systems' perspective.
-Her research used qualitative methods - analysing state and corporate policy documents, focus groups and interviews - to examine the relationship between individuals, government and the food industry and to explore how responsibility for healthy eating is apportioned.
-Her PhD was informed by an interest in research on the food system, public health and social justice.
+Her research used qualitative methods - analysing state and corporate policy documents, focus groups and interviews - to examine the relationship between individuals, government and the food industry and to explore how responsibility for healthy eating is apportioned and why there has been little success in improving population diets.
+Her PhD was informed by an interest in research on the food system, public health and behavioural justice.